 A chronic inflammatory disease of the gastrointestinal tract, commonly affecting the end of the small intestine (ileum).

-Allows examination of the colon and rectum, which is inserted through the anus.
+A procedure that allows the examination of the colon and rectum.
+It consists of a tube with a camera that is inserted through the anus.

 Tears in the lining of the anus, which can cause pain and bleeding, especially during bowel movements.

-Abnormal channel that forms between the intestine to another or between the intestine and the bladder, vagina or skin
+Abnormal channel that forms between the intestine to another structure or between the intestine and the bladder, vagina, or skin.

 A gastroenterologist is a physician with dedicated training in the management of diseases of the gastrointestinal tract and liver.

 A healthy immune system protects you from disease and infection by attacking germs that get into your body.
-Germs are foreign invaders, so your immune system knows to destroy them.
+Germs are foreign invaders, so your immune system recognizes and destroys them.
 However, if you have an immune-mediated disease, your immune system attacks the healthy cells of your organs and tissues by mistake.
 There are more than 80 types of immune-mediated diseases.
 They can affect almost any part of your body.

 Inflammatory bowel disease (IBD) is an umbrella term used to describe disorders that involve chronic inflammation of your digestive tract.
 Types of IBD include ulcerative colitis and Crohn’s disease.
 IBD is not the same thing as irritable bowel syndrome (IBS).